-Residential Care Facilities (RCF) and Adult Residential Care Facilities (ARF) Provider Enrollment
+Residential Care Facilities for the Elderly and Adult Residential Care Facilities Provider Enrollment

 Assisted Living Waiver Program

-RCFs and ARFs are responsible for providing Assisted Living Waiver (ALW) services to participants, allowing them to maintain independence and continue to receive nursing level of care as needed.
-The RCF/ARF providers work in conjunction with the Care Coordinator Agencies (CCA) to ensure participants receive individualized care in a home like environment.
+Residential Care Facilities for the Elderly (RCFE) and Adult Residential Care Facilities (ARF) are responsible for providing Assisted Living Waiver (ALW) services to participants, allowing them to maintain independence and continue to receive nursing level of care as needed.
+The RCFE/ARF work in conjunction with the Care Coordinator Agencies (CCA) to ensure participants receive individualized care in a homelike and community setting.

-Facilities must be able to offer private or semi-private bedrooms.
+Facilities must be able to offer private or shared bedrooms.

 Provision and oversight of personal and supportive services